-Financial requirements of a Student visa application
+Financial requirements for a Student visa application

-Do not assume that just because you have a lot of money in a bank account that this will be acceptable - the money needs to be held for a set period of time and the documents need to be in a very specific format.
+Do not assume that just because you have a lot of money in a bank account that this will be acceptable - the money needs to be held for a set period of time and the documents need to be in a specific format.

 Required funds in your bank account

 - Your outstanding tuition fees for your courseas stated on your CAS PLUS

 - A minimum of £12,006 for living costs for a course of 9 months or longer

 The money needs to be in cash or certain specified investment funds (not Shares) that have been held in your bank account for a minimum of 28 days before the date you make your Student visa application and the statement must be dated no earlier than one month before the date of application.

 The right amount of money during the 28-day period